top of page

 Shifting the narrative on active travel in rural areas: A pragmatic, place-based approach

-Holly Weir, Active Travel Project Manager, Suffolk County Council
+Holly Weir, Transport Scheme Development Manager, Suffolk County Council

 Trail Mix: Using a blend of delivery mechanisms to build the Tarka Trail